Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category-mapping.md

 APIMANAGER_CATEGORY_AUTOCREATION=true
 ```

+When auto creating categories the name of all categories will be processed prior to creating the category on Amplify Central.
+Since categories may only contain letters, numbers, spaces, [], and () any other characters will be removed automatically.

 ### Tag value as category

 In addition to static category names the category mapping may reference a tags value as a category to add.
 To do this the categories list needs to add a value such as `tag.TagA.Value`.
 This will have the affect of the value of TagA becoming a category.